-In 2009, St. Mary’s Cathedral entered into a partnership with St. Brigid Elementary School to establish a choir school there.
+St. Mary’s Cathedral Choir School is located at Stella Maris Academy, in the heart of San Francisco.
+The Choir School was established in 2009, when St. Mary’s Cathedral entered into a partnership with St. Brigid Elementary School to establish a choir school there.
 A five stage development was proposed, starting with building up of the existing school choir program into a vibrant ensemble, then enhancing music education for all children in the classroom, with more time for music class and a curriculum inspired by the Kodaly and Ward Methods, which stress vocal music, music reading, and artistic expression.
+In 2024, the Choir School moved to Stella Maris Academy, where choir members receive a classical education in a traditional Catholic environment.
+The Choir School also includes students of Nativity High School, which shares a campus with Stella Maris Academy.

 The choir has daily rehearsals, and the repertoire includes Gregorian chant, Renaissance polyphony, Classical, Romantic, and Contemporary music, and their selections of Spirituals are a special delight of audiences.